PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *float, required, default = None*

   Distance to the galaxy.
-In case the gas_file is a tirific file the default is vsys from that file.
+In case the gas_file is a tirific file the default is vsys from that file on a Hubble flow.
 In case of a table no default exists.
   This is a required parameter and the code will exit if not provided.

  **font**:

   *str, optional, default = "/usr/share/fonts/truetype/msttcorefonts/Times_New_Roman.ttf"*

+  Font to be used for the plots.
+This is only used in the plots and not in the fitting.
+The default is Times New Roman if availabe.

 Output Keywords
 --------
 *Specified with output*

-**RC_File.txt**:
+**RC_File**:

   *str, optional, default = 'RCs_For_Fitting.txt'*

   File where the all the derived RCs will be written in the pyROTMOD format. \n !!
-If RC_Contrustion is enabled this file will be overwritten !!!
+If RC_Contrustion is enabled this file will be overwritten !!! \n If you want to provide RCs that are not derived and not overwritten please use the RC_file keyword in the input section and run RC_Construction. \n

 **out_base**: